Bernard Oliver - Operation Tattingstone

 There were sightings of Bernard after his disappearance in and around the Muswell Hill area of London by people who didn’t know he had been reported missing.

-His dissected body was found in two suitcases in a field in Tattingstone, Suffolk on 16 January 1967 ten days after his family had reported him missing.
+His dissected body was found in two suitcases in a field in Tattingstone, Suffolk on 16 January 1967 nine days after his family had reported him missing.

 A major murder investigation was instigated and with the assistance of the Metropolitan Police enquiries were conducted both in Suffolk and Muswell Hill, London.